 Master 7 essential English greetings and introductions.
-Improve your spoken English with real-life examples and avoid common beginner mistakes!
+Learn how to speak spoken English fluently with real-life examples and avoid common beginner mistakes!

 Greetings & Introductions in Spoken English are very important things.
 Speaking English confidently begins with one of the most basic skills: Greetings and introductions.
 Whether you are meeting someone for the first time or chatting with colleagues, knowing how to start a conversation sets the tone for a positive exchange.